 Over time I’ve worked on a number of open source projects and websites.
-The list below is an incomplete list based on my recollection:
+The list below is an incomplete list based on my recollection, but you can also check out my GitHub and BitBucket projects for a number of smaller projects I created.

 FX ExperienceThe premiere JavaFX website